Origin of the classical magnetization discontinuities of the dodecahedron: Ground-State Magnetization in an External Field

 \section{Ground-State Magnetization in an External Field}

 Fig. \ref{fig:dodecahedrondisc} plots the location of the ground-state magnetization and susceptibility discontinuities and the magnetization plateau as a function of $\omega$ and the magnetic field $h$ over its saturation value $h_{sat}$.
 At the Ising limit $\omega=0$ an infinitesimal field selects the $M=4$ lowest-energy configuration that remains the ground state until saturation, which enters with a magnetization jump $\Delta M=16$ (Fig. \ref{fig:dodecahedronmagnetization}) \cite{NPK23-1}.
-As the $xy$-plane interaction is switched on for $\omega > 0$ the $M=4$ magnetization plateau persists and the jump survives close to saturation (Fig. \ref{fig:dodecahedrondiscwidth}), however the inaccessible magnetization range due to the discontinuity is now significantly reduced with respect to the Ising case, as also shown by the magnetization curve for $\omega=0.05 \pi$ in Fig. \ref{fig:dodecahedronmagnetization}.
-This range is getting wider with $\omega$.
-Eventually the high-field discontinuity splits into two at $\omega=0.06766 \pi$, with the higher-field jump surviving above the $XY$-limit up to $\omega=0.69551 \pi$ (Sec. \ref{sec:groundstateinzeromagneticfield}), where the Ising interaction has become ferromagnetic.
-This demonstrates that the origin of the higher-field discontinuity of the AHM is the jump appearing at the higher end of the $\omega=0$ plateau, similarly to the quantum case of $s \leq 1$ \cite{NPK23-1}.
+As the $xy$-plane interaction is switched on for $\omega > 0$ the $M=4$ magnetization plateau persists and the jump survives close to saturation (number 1 in Figs \ref{fig:dodecahedrondisc} and \ref{fig:dodecahedrondiscwidth}), however the inaccessible magnetization range due to the discontinuity is now significantly reduced with respect to the Ising case, as also shown by the magnetization curve for $\omega=0.05 \pi$ in Fig. \ref{fig:dodecahedronmagnetization}.
+The range of discontinuity 1 is getting wider with $\omega$, something that can also be seen in Fig. \ref{fig:dodecahedrondiscwidth2} that plots the magnitude of all discontinuities as a function of $\omega$.
+Eventually the high-field discontinuity splits into two at $\omega=0.06766 \pi$ (numbers 2 and 3), with the higher-field jump 3 surviving above the $XY$ limit ($\omega=\frac{\pi}{2}$) up to $\omega=0.69551 \pi$ (Sec. \ref{sec:groundstateinzeromagneticfield}), where the Ising interaction has become ferromagnetic.
+This demonstrates that the origin of the higher-field discontinuity of the AHM ($\omega=\frac{\pi}{4}$) is the jump appearing at the higher end of the $\omega=0$ plateau, similarly to the quantum case of $s \leq 1$ \cite{NPK23-1}.